RobArthan/pp-contrib/src/open_theory/README.md

 =========================

 This is a very experimental implementation of an OpenTheory Reader and Writer for ProofPower.
 It needs ProofPower 3.1w1 or later.
-Thw writer targets OpenTheory draft version 6.
+The writer targets OpenTheory draft version 6.
 The Reader should be able to input any OpenTheory version 5 or later.